-As Sians artistic pursuits advanced, she further continued her studies in Mixed Media at the University of Calgary.
-There she had the privilege of working with Professors John Will, Paul Woodrow, Jed Irwin and Rae Arnatt.
-In 1991 she received a Masters of Fine Arts in Mixed Media.
-Sian felt very fortunate to be able study under these professors, also for the friendship and support of Carol Macdonnell.
-After graduation, time was taken to travel through France, Italy, England and Asia, There Sian experienced some of the art and architecture she had learned so much about in Art History.
-She felt it to be a truly unique experience, viewing first hand, the art history of these regions in real life.
+After graduation, time was taken to travel through France, Italy, England and Asia, There she experienced some of the art and architecture she had learned so much about in Art History.
+It turned out to be a truly unique experience, viewing first hand, the art history of these regions in real life.

-Sian then moved to British Columbia, after settling, she decided to open up her own studio.
+Sian then moved to beautiful British Columbia and after settling, decided to open up her own studio.
 She carefully chose a location that would benefit and inspire her as an artist.
-In 1994 the decision was made, North Vancouver would be the ideal location.
-With its historic atmosphere and stunning scenery, Sian felt a sense of the past being close at hand.
-Here it was that she found a truly inspirational place for her to continue her work as a artist.
-Having met many other talented artists during her time at the studio, she changed it to a gallery venue.
-Public could now come to view, and purchase unique artworks by diverse artists.
-It was also a good opportunity, to stay in touch with other local and some international artists.
-Now currently at the studio Sian holds monthly art exhibitions, produces her artworks, gives private art consultations and classes and does commissioned artworks for clients. -
+The decision was made.
+North Vancouver would be the ideal location with its historic atmosphere and stunning scenery, a sense of the past felt close at hand.
+It was here that she found a truly inspirational place for her to continue her work as a artist.